List of South Korean inventions and discoveries

-This is a list of Korean inventions and discoveries; Koreans have made contributions to science and technology from ancient to modern times.
+This is a list of South Korean inventions and discoveries; Koreans have made contributions to science and technology from ancient to modern times.
 In the contemporary era, South Korea plays an active role in the ongoing Digital Revolution, with one of the largest electronics industries and most innovative economies in the world.
 The Koreans have made contributions across a number of scientific and technological domains.
 In particular, the country has played a role in the modern Digital Revolution through its large electronics industry with a number of modern revolutionary and widespread technologies in fields such as electronics and robotics introduced by Korean engineers, entrepreneurs, inventors, and scientists.